mratsim/loop-fusion/README.md

 The containers can be seq of any type.
 In the future this will be generalized to `openarray` or even an `Iterable` concept.

-### Known limitations

-At the moment:

-  - all the seqs must contain the same element type.
-  - the iteration values cannot be assigned to.

 ## Usage

 ```Nim